CANADIAN JOURNAL OF CARDIOLOGY INSTRUCTIONS FOR AUTHORS

 For Original Papers, CCS Guidelines or Position Statements, Translational Medicine articles, and Review articles, on a separate page, provide a brief summary of no more than 75 words, which will appear in the online contents listing (and in the print issue for the e-only articles section, if applicable) to inform readers of the principal contents of each paper.
 For Case Reports, Images in Medicine, Training/Practice papers, and Brief Rapid Reports, a 60-word summary should be provided.

 Text files must be saved as Microsoft Word files.
 To ensure that the final, published version matches the electronic file, use one of the following fonts: Arial, Courier, or Times.
 The use of other fonts may result in missing symbols.
 The font size should be 12 points.
 Abbreviations must be defined at first mention in the text and should follow the form recommended in "Uniform Requirements for Manuscripts Submitted to Biomedical Journals."
 Appropriate headings and subheadings should be provided in the Methods, Results, and Discussion sections.
 References, tables, and figures should be numbered in the order of mention in the text.
-Authors are encouraged to conclude the Discussion with a brief paragraph summarizing the most important novel elements of the study and their relevance to cardiovascular medicine.
+Authors should conclude the Discussion with a brief Conclusions paragraph summarizing the most important novel elements of the study and their relevance to cardiovascular medicine.

 Divide your article into clearly defined sections.
 Each subsection is given a brief heading.
 Each heading should appear on its own separate line.
 Subsections should be used as much as possible when cross-referencing text: refer to the subsection by heading as opposed to simply 'the text'.